Scanning

 - Data return — raw results are returned to Calibrant and parsed into structured findings

-- Evaluation — each finding is evaluated against health rules and assigned a status (pass, fail, not licensed, or not evaluated)
+- Evaluation — each finding is evaluated against health rules and assigned a preliminary status (pass, fail, not licensed, not applicable, not evaluated, or unavailable)

-- AI analysis — Claude generates an executive summary and prioritized remediation recommendations
+- Optional AI analysis — after an eligible result is finalized, Claude can generate an executive summary and prioritized remediation recommendations; provisional and incomplete-evidence results are excluded

-Most scans complete in 30–90 seconds depending on how many categories are selected.
-You can watch progress in real time — the UI shows which categories have finished collecting.
+Full scans generally complete in minutes, depending on tenant size and Microsoft API response times.
+You can watch progress in real time — the UI shows which workloads have finished collecting.

 Understanding scores